AI Delivery

 Few teams actually show the model both the unstructured conversation and the structured contract.
 I like to place them side by side inside the system prompt so the model cannot miss the mapping.

-Freeform Answer
+Freeform answer

 Customer asked: “My invoice is double, what happened?”

 We charged you for March and April because your account was paused late February.
+I already flagged the billing team to credit April.
+Expect a confirmation email within 24 hours.

-Structured Contract
+Structured contract

 {